Hepatitis A Testing

 - Eating raw shellfish, vegetables, and other foods

-In patients who develop symptoms of hepatitis A without a known exposure to the virus, doctors may recommend an acute viral hepatitis panel that looks for hepatitis A, hepatitis B, and hepatitis C in the same blood sample.
+If you develop symptoms of HAV without known exposure to the virus, doctors may recommend an acute viral hepatitis panel that looks for HAV, hepatitis B, and hepatitis C in the same blood sample.

-Hepatitis A testing uses a sample of blood to test for antibodies against the hepatitis A virus.
+HAV testing uses a sample of blood to test for antibodies against the virus.
 When prescribed by a doctor, a blood sample may be collected in a hospital or other medical setting and sent to a laboratory for analysis.

-Blood is usually drawn from a vein in the patient’s arm or the back of the hand.
+Blood is usually drawn from a vein in your arm or the back of the hand.

 Can I take the test at home?

-At-home testing for hepatitis A is not currently available in the United States.
-Hepatitis A testing requires blood to be drawn by a health care professional in a hospital, laboratory, or other medical setting.
+At-home testing for HAV is not currently available in the U.S. HAV testing requires blood to be drawn by a health care professional in a hospital, laboratory, or another medical setting.

 How much does the test cost?

-When ordered by a doctor, testing for hepatitis A may be paid for by a patient’s health insurance coverage.
-Health plans vary, so it’s important for patients with health insurance to talk to an administrator about the cost of testing, including any copays or deductibles that may be required.
+When ordered by a doctor, testing for HAV may be paid for by your health insurance coverage.
+Health plans vary, so if you have health insurance, it’s important to talk to an administrator about the cost of testing, including any copays or deductibles that may be required.

-If a patient doesn’t have health insurance coverage that covers hepatitis A testing, it may be helpful to discuss the cost of testing with a doctor.
+If you don’t have health insurance coverage that covers HAV testing, it may be helpful to discuss the cost with a doctor.
 The total cost can include the office visit, the blood draw, and technician fees in addition to the cost of laboratory testing.